thndrbrrr/pragnastic/docs/README-server-freebsd.md

 echo "permit persist alice as root cmd pragnastic" >>/etc/doas.conf
 ```

-The `pragnastic` command can be used to:
+The `pragnastic` command focuses on ease of use and convenience and can be used to:

 - backup a directory and optionally prune backup repo
 - check status of data softraid